 Always at the forefront of CMM innovation, Aberlink has recently completed installation of several specialist machining centres at its worldwide headquarters in Gloucestershire.
 In-house manufacturing is an investment Aberlink has always believed in, not only to control cost but more importantly to ensure the most appropriative equipment and process are used to manufacture the key components it uses to build machines.
 Every Aberlink CMM boasts a high-grade aluminium bridge incorporating premium quality air bearings ensuring optimum performance across a range of environments, including less than perfect shop-floor conditions.
 Whilst ingenious integration of the machine electronics into the CMM frame, rather than a separate desk unit, has resulted in Aberlink machines boasting the smallest footprint of any equivalent size machine.

-Popular throughout the world, Aberlink's revolutionary 3D measurement software provides the user with a powerful, yet easy to use interface, substantially increasing new users' component through-put, whilst greatly shortening their software leaning period.
+Popular throughout the world, Aberlink's revolutionary 3D measurement software provides the user with a powerful, yet easy to use interface, substantially increasing new users' component through-put, whilst greatly shortening their software learning period.
 Aberlink's flexible 3D metrology software package has been developed as a multi-platform solution, in addition to supporting both manual and CNC CMMs, it can also be used on portable arms, vision systems, video machines and profile projectors.